jncraton/computer/readme.md

 This package implements the basic structure for a natural language intent parser.
 It is currently missing the implementation for an intent to calculate the effective bandwidth of a piece of storage media transported from one location to another.

-This software expects a Unix-like environment with Python 3 and make available, but other environment should work as well.
+This software expects a Unix-like environment with Python 3 and make available, but other environments should work as well.

 Tests for this program can be executed as: